A New Way to Lose Weight!

-Rapid weight loss therefore, is not a desired result.
+Rapid weight loss, therefore, is not the desired result.
 If you are experiencing any other symptoms, inform your doctor immediately.

 After one year, your physician will release the saline from the balloon and use an endoscope to remove the empty balloon from the stomach.

 The right food and amount of food is an integral part of losing weight.
 The following is the recommended diet for intragastric balloon patients: